piplus2/DESI_MSI_recal/README.md

 ## Testing KDE bandwidth and Spline smoothing

+By defaults, KDE bandwidth is set to rule-of-thumb value "silverman", and spline smoothing parameter is determined by cross-validation.
+In some cases, the user may be interested in using a custom value for those parameters.
+The script `test_kde_bw.py` tests various values and plots the results in a subfolder of the input imzML folder.
 Various values are tested on the 3 ions with the smallest median absolute error from the nominal mass, that are detected in more than `MIN_COVERAGE` ROI pixels.
 The script saves the scatter plots of the outliers and inliers matched masses in